-Satisfactory Progress
+Satisfactory Progress:

 Academic achievement will be evaluated at the fifth (5th) week and again at the end of each quarter.
-Academic achievement will be evaluated on the following criteria:
+Academic achievement will be evaluated using one of the following criteria.

-- a.
-The student must achieve a grade of 75% or above in all clinical nursing courses. - b.
-The student must achieve a satisfactory "S" in all clinical nursing courses. - c.
-The student must achieve a grade of 75% or above in all but two non-clinical nursing courses.
-The student must achieve a minimum grade of 71% in only two non-clinical nursing courses. - d.
-The student must achieve an overall GPA of 2.3.
+- 1. The student must achieve a grade of 75% in all clinical nursing courses. - 2.
+The student must achieve a satisfactory (S) in all clinical nursing courses. - 3.
+The student must achieve a grade of 75% in all but two (2) non-clinical nursing courses.
+The student must achieve a minimum grade of 71% in only two non-clinical nursing courses. - 4.
+The student must achieve an overall GPA of 2.0.